josevalim/erl_phoenix/README.md

   * While Elixir does have macros, Elixir macros work on a well-defined and documented Elixir AST, made by regular BEAM data structures.
 Any language can interact with Elixir macros by translating their data structures into Elixir AST via regular functions.
 This is what we have done in `src/erlix_router.erl`.
 You can convert the Elixir AST to .beam either at runtime or compile-time

-  * A counter-example to these rules is `Ecto.Query`, which is hard to invoke granularly from other BEAM languages, given `Ecto.Query` goal was designed to write safe, performant, and composable SQL queries at compile-time.
+  * A counter-example to these rules is `Ecto.Query`, which is hard to invoke granularly from other BEAM languages, given `Ecto.Query` was designed to write safe, performant, and composable SQL queries at compile-time.
 Moving `Ecto.Query` to runtime would negate many of its performance and security aspects

 Happy holidays!